Towards a Unified Theoretical Framework for Splitting-based Self-Supervised MRI Reconstruction: Methods

-The theoretical analysis in this paper focuses on the main pathways (solid arrows in Fig.~\ref{fig:Framework}).
-Without loss of generality, the same theoretical guarantees apply to the optional auxiliary pathways (dashed arrows) by analogous derivation.
-We use uppercase letters (e.g., $Y$, $Y_{0}$) to denote random variables in the theoretical formulation, while their lowercase counterparts (e.g., $y$, $y_{0}$) represent specific realizations as used in experiments and Figures.
+This section characterizes the population risk of splitting-based self-supervision under the UNITS framework.
+The theoretical analysis focuses on the main pathways (solid arrows in Fig.~\ref{fig:Framework}).
+Without loss of generality, the same formulation applies to the optional auxiliary pathways (dashed arrows) by analogous derivation.

+We formalize splitting-based self-supervised reconstruction within the UNITS framework.
+Mathematically, we use uppercase letters (e.g., $Y$, $Y_{0}$) to denote random variables in the theoretical formulation, while their lowercase counterparts (e.g., $y$, $y_{0}$) represent specific realizations as used in experiments and figures.
+An overview of the used variables is presented in Appendix Table~\ref{tab:notation}.

 Let $Y_{0}\in \mathbb{C}^{N}$ denote the unknown fully-sampled k-space, stacked into a one-dimensional vector of length $N$, where $N$ represents the total number of k-space samples across all dimensions (e.g., $N=N_xN_yN_zN_tN_c$ for 3D spatial, temporal, and coil dimensions).
 This formulation is dimension-agnostic and applies without loss of generality to arbitrary acquisitions.
 We observe an undersampled k-space $Y\in \mathbb{C}^{N}$, which is acquired from $Y_{0}$ with the initial undersampling mask $M_{Y}$: